mabiesen/CodWritingGuide-Universal/README.md

 This repository is to be used for all notes related to good testing, good comments, potentially programming patterns, etc.

-Repository is a work in progress, the date of the branch should be noted before viewing information contained there-in.
+Repository is a work in progress.
+As always at github/mabiesen, master branches contain the latest information.